 Alcohol and drugs aren’t going to increase your chance of catching STDs on their own.
 But they can lead you to make very risky choices.
 And it is this risky behavior that can help spread a variety of STDs.
 Be sure not to ever overindulge when drinking or using drugs, as this can lead to a bad sexual decision.
 If you are very drunk, you may also be putting yourself at risk of sexual assault.
 When you do drink on a night out, make sure that you are always with your friends.
 They will be able to help you get home safely if you ever drink a bit too much.

 Sticking with a monogamous partner can help to keep your chances of catching an STD very low.
 This is because you can both get tested to make sure that you are clear.
 One benefit of having an STD-free long-term partner is that you will not need to use a condom during sex.
 Once you are in a monogamous relationship, it is important that both you and your partner remain faithful to one another.
-If you ever do stray and end up in bed with someone else, you could unwittingly bring an STD into your relationship.
+If you choose to have sex with a partner outside of your primary relationship, and it hasn’t been discussed with everyone involved, you could unwittingly bring an STD into your relationship.

 The fewer sexual partners you have, the lower your chance is of catching an STD.
 It makes sense if you think about it because you aren’t putting yourself at risk so much.
 Try and find monogamous sexual partners who you know will be faithful.
 If you are single, try and stay away from one-night stands as you may not know exactly who you are having sex with.
 If you do ever find yourself indulging in casual sex, make sure that you are always protected and use a condom.